pab-nguyen/pab-nguyen.github.io/CV.md

 ### DEKKO Group, JSC
 ***Oracle NetSuite Developer***
 *January 2020 - Present, Hanoi, Vietnam*
-• Extracted sales, customers, manufacturing, and financial data from Oracle NetSuite, SuiteAnalytics, built data visualizations and dashboards with Tableau, analyzed and presented insights to executives.
+• Extracted operational and financial data from Oracle NetSuite (SuiteAnalytics); cleaned, transformed and built dashboards with Tableau; analyzed and presented insights to executives.
-• Performed as help desk, assessed system issues, assisted and communicated with end users regarding operational problems, provided weekly training sessions to ensure smooth transition from legacy platform.
+• Performed as remote help desk, assessed system issues, communicated with end-users regarding operational problems, provided weekly training sessions to ensure smooth transition from legacy platform.
 • Customized front-end elements (forms, lists, workflows), updated records, and documented changes and instructions.

 ### Sunovion Pharmaceuticals
 ***Strategic Pricing and Contracting Intern***
 *June 2020 - October 2020, Marlborough, MA*
+• Streamlined operational activities with VBA Macros scripting, improved efficiency and productivity to department.
-• Reduced average time spent on various operations with VBA Macros: variance report automation from 10 hours to 30 minutes, customer meetings extract from Outlook to Excel from two hours to 10 minutes, Medicaid invoice data cleaning and reformatting from five hours to an hour.
+• Reduced time spent on processes: Part D rebate from 10 hours to 30 minutes, Market Access customer report from two hours to 10 minutes, Medicaid invoices reconciliation from five hours to an hour.
-• Analyzed potential changes in health policies, built models to quantify financial impacts of such policies to firm, presented findings to executive team, helped management team being aware of $300 million potential liability.
+• Built financial models to quantify monetary impacts of potential changes in health insurance policies, presented findings to Health Policy & Reimbursement team, notified management of $300 million in potential liability.
-• Led team of six people to brainstorm, develop and pitch a best-in-class intern program recommendation.
+• Led team of six colleagues to brainstorm, develop and pitch a best-in-class intern program recommendation to HR.

 ### IPA Asset Management
 ***Investment Analyst Intern***
 *June 2019 - September 2019, Hanoi, Vietnam*
-• Formulated valuation models using DCF, Multiples, and NAV method with Microsoft Excel; evaluated stocks in oil and plastics industries and issued recommendations for management team.
+• Constructed valuation models using DCF, Multiples, and NAV method with Excel, evaluated stocks in oil and plastics industries, issued recommendations for portfolio managers.
-• Pitched 5+ stocks in plastics industries to aid portfolio managers in making accurate and timely investment decisions regarding firm's $3M+ portfolio.
+• Pitched seven stocks in plastics industries to aid portfolio managers in making accurate and timely investment decisions regarding firm's $3M+ portfolio.
-• Analyzed shareholders' meetings, conference calls, and analyst meetings of 10+ firms in construction and plastics industry to garner information on stock price moves.
+• Examined shareholders' meetings, conference calls, and analyst meetings transcripts of 10+ firms in construction and plastics industry to garner information on stock price moves.

 ### Deloitte
 ***Intern at Audit Support Dept.***